 Clone & Push WordPress Multisites

-WP STAGING | PRO allows you to clone regular WordPress single sites, and it even allows you to clone an entire WordPress multisite network.
+WP STAGING | PRO allows you to clone regular WordPress single sites and even clone an entire WordPress multisite network.

 What Type of Multisite Can be Cloned?